 All you need to get started on your own batch of chicha morada.

-“It not only offers a beautifully rich magenta hue, but it celebrates the baking spices of fall and often utilizes the pineapple skin which is often tossed as waste,” adds Mary Kelly, from Washington D.C.’s former temple of South American gastronomy, Del Campo.
+“It not only offers a beautifully rich magenta hue, but it often utilizes the pineapple skin which is often tossed as waste,” adds Mary Kelly, from Washington D.C.’s former temple of South American gastronomy, Del Campo.

 Related Reading: Easy Ways to Fight Food Waste